 \section{Introduction}

-Today, companies run some or all of their ML pipelines on cloud computing platforms \cite{weng2022mlaas}.
-The efficient deployment of machine learning models is crucial in contemporary systems where ML inference services consume more than 90\% of datacenter resources dedicated to machine learning workloads \cite{akoush2022desiderata, bar2019}.
-In various critical applications, such as healthcare systems \cite{esteva2019guide}, recommendation systems \cite{naumov2019deep}, question-answering, and chatbots~\cite{brown2020language}, a range of machine learning models, including computer vision models \cite{esteva2019guide} and speech models \cite{johnson2014systematic}, play an essential role.
-It is imperative to deploy these models cost-efficiently while maintaining system performance and scalability.
+Nowadays, companies run some or all of their Machine Learning (ML) pipelines on cloud computing platforms \cite{weng2022mlaas}.
+The efficient deployment of ML models is crucial in contemporary systems where ML inference services consume more than 90\% of datacenter resources dedicated to ML workloads \cite{akoush2022desiderata, bar2019}.
+In various critical applications, such as healthcare systems \cite{esteva2019guide}, recommendation systems \cite{naumov2019deep}, question-answering, and chatbots~\cite{brown2020language}, a range of ML models, including computer vision models \cite{esteva2019guide} and speech models \cite{johnson2014systematic}, play an essential role.
+It is imperative to deploy these models cost-effectively while maintaining system performance and scalability.

 Automatic resource allocation is a complex problem that requires careful consideration and has been extensively studied in various domains, including stream processing~\cite{2018-osdi-ds2,2017-vldb-dhalion,2014-socc-batch}, serverless computing~\cite{2020-vldb-cloudburst, 2020-tocc-serverlessscaling}, and microservices~\cite{2019-icdcs-atom,2018-socc-wechat,2019-www-smartvm,2016-cc-microservice}.
 Static auto-configuration of hardware resources~\cite{wang2021morphling}, dynamic rightsizing of resources through autoscaling~\cite{zhang2019mark}, and maximizing utilization with batching~\cite{ali2020batch} are some of the techniques that have been used for resource management of ML models.
-In addition to efficient resource allocation, \textit{accurate prediction} is another essential factor influencing machine learning model deployment.
-In many real-world scenarios, the predictions of these models have significant implications for business \cite{comply-advantage}, industry \cite{cnbc-tesla-crash}, or human lives \cite{news-medical-20200512}, and inaccuracies can lead to serious consequences \cite{hbr2021, linkedin-ai-went-wrong}.
-Hence, ensuring that machine learning models make accurate predictions is critical to producing reliable and trustworthy outcomes.
+In addition to efficient resource allocation, \textit{accurate prediction} is another essential factor influencing ML model deployment.
+In many real-world scenarios, the predictions from these models have significant implications for business \cite{comply-advantage}, industry \cite{cnbc-tesla-crash}, or human lives \cite{news-medical-20200512}, and inaccuracies can lead to severe consequences \cite{hbr2021, linkedin-ai-went-wrong}.
+Hence, ensuring that ML models make accurate predictions is critical to producing reliable and trustworthy outcomes.